Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/verbose static assert.md

 # Verbose Static Assert

-With cpp++26 static_assert can now output user-generated error messages.(see [static_assert(3)](https://en.cppreference.com/w/cpp/language/static_assert.html))
+With cpp++26 static_assert can now output user-generated error messages (see [static_assert(3)](https://en.cppreference.com/w/cpp/language/static_assert.html)).<br>
+We can use this to 'dynamically' create an error message during compile time for meta functions, using template metaprogramming.<br>

 The idea behind verbose static assert is to give the ability for programmers to create custom dynamic compile time error messages for their templated types.<br>
 Having such error messages can be very useful for programmers that will be using the created types, allowing them to easily see what conditions lead to a compiler error.<br>
-While it is mainly intended for metaprogramming, it can be used in any
+While it is mainly intended for metaprogramming, it can be used in any compile time context.<br>

 ## general overview